yating3/fast-robots/Lab4/lab4.md

 ### One Motor Driver

 Before soldering the battery and motors to motor driver #1, I tested that it was able to receive PWM signals sent through the Artemis.
 I used an external DC power supply and an oscilloscope to read the signal output.
 I set the power supply voltage to 3.7V because this matches the battery that I will be using.
 It's also in the range of what the motor driver accepts.
 I sent a PWM value of 128 which corresponds to a ~50% duty cycle which is reflected by my output reading.
+The voltage output is 3.7V as expected.

 Oscilloscope reading PWM output for one motor driver: